Interstate 15 in California: San Diego County

-SR 15 begins south of I-5 at 32nd Street near Harbor Drive.
-After this, SR 15 has an interchange with SR 94, which has been cited as not being up to Interstate standards.
+SR 15 begins south of I-5 at 32nd Street, north of Harbor Drive.
+The southernmost segment from 32nd Street to Main Street is controlled by the City of San Diego instead of Caltrans.
+State control then begins at the Main Street interchange, immediately south of I-5.
+After crossing I-5, SR 15 has an interchange with SR 94, which has been cited as not being up to Interstate standards.
 The route then meets I-805; however, one can only continue in the same direction that they were going at this interchange, since the overall shape of this interchange is an elongated "X".
 Between the Polk Avenue and Orange Avenue overpasses, the freeway goes under a city park that was built on top of the freeway during construction in 2001.
 Pedestrian bridges were also built at Monroe Avenue and Landis Street to reduce the effects of the freeway geographically dividing the community.
 Between I-805 and I-8, SR 15 follows the former alignment of 40th Street, which was its former routing as a city street.
 It continues seamlessly into the southern terminus of I-15 at I-8; on the northbound conversion to I-15 at I-8, there is no "End SR 15" sign.

 There are various local names for the highway, such as the Escondido Freeway between San Diego and Escondido.
 I-15 between SR 163 and Pomerado Road / Miramar Road is known as the Semper Fi Highway in recognition of the nearby Marine Corps Air Station Miramar.
 I-15 between Scripps Poway Parkway and Camino Del Norte is known as the Tony Gwynn Memorial Freeway in recognition of Tony Gwynn, who played baseball for the San Diego Padres and San Diego State.
 North of the Escondido city limits, it is known as the Avocado Highway, whose designation ends upon entering Temecula.
 There are other local names as noted below.

 Heading northward, I-15 currently begins at I-8, at the same place that its continuation, SR 15, begins its southward journey.
 I-15 goes through Mission Valley and Kearny Mesa, intersecting with SR 52 just before merging with SR 163.
 After traversing the Marine Corps Air Station Miramar, I-15 comes into Rancho Peñasquitos, where it meets the eastern end of SR 56.
 Northward, the route crosses Lake Hodges inside the upper San Diego city limits.
 I-15 continues north into Escondido, where it intersects with SR 78.

 North of Escondido, I-15 goes through hilly terrain and farmland, passes under the Lilac Road Bridge and approaches the community of Fallbrook near the SR 76 interchange.
 It passes the community of Rainbow, crosses the Riverside county line and descends into the Inland Empire.